ohmeow/blurr/README.md

 # blurr
-> A library that integrates huggingface transformers with version 2 of the fastai framework
+> A library designed for fastai developers who want to train and deploy Hugging Face transformers

-Named after the **fast**est **transformer** (well, at least of the Autobots), ***blurr*** provides both a comprehensive and extensible framework for training and deploying 🤗 [huggingface](https://huggingface.co/transformers/) transformer models with [fastai](http://docs.fast.ai/) >= 2.0.
+Named after the **fast**est **transformer** (well, at least of the Autobots), **BLURR** provides both a comprehensive and extensible framework for training and deploying 🤗 [huggingface](https://huggingface.co/transformers/) transformer models with [fastai](http://docs.fast.ai/) >= 2.0.

-Utilizing features like fastai's new `@typedispatch` and `@patch` decorators, and a simple class hiearchy, **blurr** provides fastai developers with the ability to train and deploy transformers for a variety of .
-Though much of this works out-of-the-box, users will be able to customize the tokenization strategies and model inputs based on task and/or architecture as needed.
+Utilizing features like fastai's new `@typedispatch` and `@patch` decorators, along with a simple class hiearchy, **BLURR** provides fastai developers with the ability to train and deploy transformers on a variety of tasks.
+It includes a high, mid, and low-level API that will allow developers to use much of it out-of-the-box or customize it as needed.

-**Supported NLP Tasks**:
+**Supported Text/NLP Tasks**:
 - Sequence Classification (multiclassification and multi-label classification)
 - Token Classification
 - Question Answering